Nepalis in Hong Kong: Media discourse

 In January 2009, a homeless Nepalese (named Limbu Dil Bahadur) was shot dead by a policeman.
 The policeman arrived to deal with a nuisance complaint about the man, who had been sleeping rough on a hillside in To Kwa Wan.
-Claiming that he was attacked, the policeman fired two shots and the Nepalese was dead.
-After that some media conjectured that the incident was caused by language problem.
+Claiming that he was attacked, the policeman fired two shots, and the Nepalese was dead.
+After that, some media conjectured that the incident was caused by a language problem.
 However, two days later, the media found that the Nepalese was born in Hong Kong and he could speak Cantonese.
 Mainstream media based on the 2-3 minute video clip and reported this news to a discussion about "illegal snake being damaging to social security" and claimed that they were in Hong Kong to "seek cash".
 Other newspapers even had a headline "courageous police officer shot dead a hillside villain".
-Nevertheless, some media such as Ming Pao and Economic Daily quoted from a hiker who said that he never perceived the homeless dangerous to others.
+Nevertheless, some media such as Ming Pao and Economic Daily quoted from a hiker who said that he never perceived the homeless as dangerous to others.
 Subsequently, the courts ruled that the man was lawfully killed.

 The mainstream media tend to stereotype the Nepalese in Hong Kong as "lazy vagrants."
 The media tend to depict the negative side of them, with relatively fewer reports on their contributions to Hong Kong society.

 Government policies

-There were no local policies protecting the rights for Nepalese until 2008.
-In July 2008, an anti-discrimination law The Race Discrimination Ordinance (RDO) was enacted and it has come to operation since 10 July 2009.
+There were no local policies protecting the rights of Nepalese until 2008.
+In July 2008, an anti-discrimination law, the Race Discrimination Ordinance (RDO) was enacted, and it came into operation on 10 July 2009.
 From the RDO, " it is unlawful to discriminate, harass or vilify a person on the ground of his/her race".
-Yet there has been a number of criticisms on the ordinance, for instance, only the part ‘Discrimination and Harassment in Employment Field’ has been implemented so far.
+Yet there have been a number of criticisms of the ordinance, for instance, only the part ‘Discrimination and Harassment in Employment Field’ has been implemented so far.
 Also, the direct involvement of ethnic minorities in legislation was relatively low, due to insufficient promotion of the Bill during its consultation period.

 Discourse of the group

-Though they are always not recognized as "Hong Kongers", the Nepalese are still eager to contribute to Hong Kong society.
-In fact they would like to be hired as police officers or firefighters, though their not understanding the local language may, justifiably, limit their opportunities.
+Though they are not always recognized as "Hong Kongers", the Nepalese are still eager to contribute to Hong Kong society.
+In fact, they would like to be hired as police officers or firefighters, though their not understanding the local language may, justifiably, limit their opportunities.
 (On the other hand, those who have proficiency in languages such as Nepali in addition to Chinese and English will be prioritised for recruitment by the police.)
 Nepalese are relatively organized compared to other minority groups in Hong Kong.
 Gurkha Security Services Limited launched various kinds of talks and workshops on workers’ policies.
 Besides, the Nepalese in Hong Kong did have several times of demonstrations due to different kinds of issues, for example the demand of democracy in their country, and demand an apology for the fatal shooting by a police officer of a Nepalese man, as mentioned above.